 Accountability and Inspection

-The revised OFSTED framework for inspecting schools and academies in England came into force in September 2012.
-The NASUWT believes that OFSTED inspectors should report on achievements and how schools can build pathways to success and will continue to campaign for this model of supportive and developmental inspection rather than the punitive, high-stakes system that currently exists.
+The NASUWT believes that inspection systems should report on achievements and how schools can build pathways to success.
+The Union will continue to campaign for this model of supportive and developmental inspection rather than the punitive, high-stakes systems that currently exist across much of the UK.

 Changes to assessment and accountability measures for primary schools and 16-19 provision